hurik/wordpress-media-consumption-log/readme.txt

 == Changelog ==

+= 1.4.0 =
+* Removed "Remove postmeta orphans" from Data, use the plugin [WP-Sweep](https://wordpress.org/plugins/wp-sweep/)
+* Removed Data from admin menu and moved "Rebuild Data" and "Posts without mcl_number" to settings
+* Added nice statistics to "Rebuild data", used code from the plugin [WP Page Load Stats](https://wordpress.org/plugins/wp-page-load-stats/)
+* Data is rebuild on a new day in Statistics and Forgotten (when opened)
+* Data is rebuild when a monitored category is renamed
+* Some improvements and fixes in the background

 = 1.3.0 =
 * Fixed and improved Forgotten (The "Minimal count of days" setting wasn't working and it now uses MclData)